Aberystwyth Arts Centre

 Aberystwyth Arts Centre (Welsh: Canolfan y Celfyddydau Aberystwyth) is an arts centre in Wales, located on Aberystwyth University's Penglais campus.
 One of the largest in Wales, it comprises a theatre (312 seats), concert hall (1,250 seats), studio (80 seats) and cinema (125 seats), as well as four gallery spaces and cafés, bars, and shops.

+History

-Foundation and Early Years
+Foundation and early years

-The University College of Wales, Aberystwyth began building Aberystwyth Arts Centre on its Penglais campus in the 1970s to serve the College, the town of Aberystwyth, and the surrounding counties.
+The University College of Wales, Aberystwyth began building Aberystwyth Arts Centre on its Penglais campus in the 1960s to serve the College, the town of Aberystwyth, and the surrounding counties.

 The first phase was the concert hall (the Great Hall), which opened in 1970.
 Designed by architect Dale Owen of the Percy Thomas Partnership, the building was awarded the RIBA Gold Medal for Architecture in Wales.
 The hall also received the Gold Medal for Architecture at the National Eisteddfod of Wales of 1971.
 The second and final phase was the theatre ('Theatr y Werin', literally ‘theatre of the people’), completed in autumn 1972.